gruntwork-io/docs/_docs-sources/guides/working-with-code/tfc-integration.md

 This section will cover how to use Gruntwork in conjunction with two popular HashiCorp products: [Terraform Cloud (TFC)](https://www.terraform.io/docs/cloud/index.html) and [Terraform Enterprise (TFE)](https://www.terraform.io/docs/enterprise/index.html).
 Although the open source edition of Terraform is quite powerful and flexible as a standalone project, many organizations turn to TFC/TFE for the CLI/UI integration, approval-based workflow capabilities, Sentinel policy framework, and more.
 At its core, Terraform Enterprise is basically Terraform Cloud repackaged for a self-hosted environment.
 We’ll use "TFC" as short hand for both Terraform Cloud and Enterprise throughout this guide.

-In the sections above, we discussed how to use Gruntwork with two VCS repositories: `infrastructure-modules`, containing your Terraform code that wraps the modules from Gruntwork Library, and `infrastructure-live`, containing Terragrunt configurations that enable you to manage Terraform easily across multiple accounts and environments.
+In our guide on [using Gruntwork modules](guides/working-with-code/using-modules.md) we describe how to use Gruntwork with two VCS repositories: `infrastructure-modules`, containing your Terraform code that wraps the modules from Gruntwork Library, and `infrastructure-live`, containing Terragrunt configurations that enable you to manage Terraform easily across multiple accounts and environments.
 When using Gruntwork with TFC, you have two choices regarding these repositories:

 <div className="dlist">